juhasev/sample-ninja-help/subpanel-settings-settings.md

 #### Minimum points to redeem
 Enforces that you as a panelist have earned at least the indicated amount of reward points.
 Tracked by data variable POINTS_REWARDED.
 This setting enables you to block new and frandlulent panelists from redeeming any reward till they accumulated the specified minimum.
 Leave as 0 for no restrictions.

+#### Enable push notifications
+If enabled the panelist can accept to receive browser push notification.

+#### Enable communication preferences
+If enabled the panelist can change the amount of notifications he/she receives separated by each channel.
+For e.g. he/she can disable instant messages (push notification) or he/she can change the frequency of emails received (every two days) and so on.